 Step 5: Pull your needle up through the inside, back through all interior pages and the cover.
 You will will want to insert the needle about an inch from the opposite edge of the notebook.
 Pull the needle and thread all the way through, so that the stitching inside the notebook is tight and lays flat.

 Step 6: Bring your two ends of thread together across the fold on the cover and tie a knot.
 You want the thread to be tight, but not too tight.
 Trim the ends of the thread to the length you desire.
+If you have trouble with the know coming untied, add a drop of glue to the knot.

 That's it.
 You know have a fun mini notebook.
 Decorate it as much or as little as you want.
 This simple binding will hold up nicely over time and keep all your pages together.
 The project is simple enough that an older child would have no problem making themselves.